HemaTate/node-todo-cicd/DevSecOps/README.md

 # End to End DevSecOps Project for DevOps Engineers

-### In this project, we will learn about  DevOps and DevSecOps tools in one project:
+### In this project, we will learn about  DevOps and DevSecOps tools in one project

 ### Tools Covered:
 -  Linux